PrincetonUniversity/prga/docs/source/workflow.rst

 A typical PRGA workflow consists of three major steps:

-1. :ref:`FPGA Design`: Design and customize FPGA architecture, then generate ASIC-compatible RTL for the FPGA.
-PRGA also generates all the CAD scripts needed by the :ref:`Application Development` step.
+1. :ref:`workflow:FPGA Design`: Design and customize FPGA architecture, then generate ASIC-compatible RTL for the FPGA.
+PRGA also generates all the CAD scripts needed by the :ref:`workflow:Application Development` step.
-2. :ref:`Application Development`: Use `Yosys`_ and `VPR`_ to synthesize, place
+2. :ref:`workflow:Application Development`: Use `Yosys`_ and `VPR`_ to synthesize, place
    and route an RTL application, then use PRGA to generate the bitstream for the custom FPGA.
-3. :ref:`Incremental Verification`: Run behavioral simulation with user-provided testbench, then post-synthesis (LUT-based) simulation, and ultimately full-fabric, post-implementation simulation.
+3. :ref:`workflow:Incremental Verification`: Run behavioral simulation with user-provided testbench, then post-synthesis (LUT-based) simulation, and ultimately full-fabric, post-implementation simulation.